Weight Loss – Your Path to 50% Less Joint Pain

 Focus on diet: Choose a healthy eating plan that incorporates plenty of fruits, vegetables, and whole grains while limiting processed foods and added sugars.

+Move your body: Choose exercises that are gentle on your joints, like swimming, biking, or walking.
 These activities strengthen muscles that support your joints without putting excessive stress on them.

 By prioritizing weight loss and incorporating joint-friendly habits into your routine, you can significantly reduce your risk of joint problems and keep your joints moving smoothly for years to come.